mgifford/drupal-security/src/server.rst

 address is also a `point of vulnerability`_.

 The most common account that crackers try to compromise is the root user, so disable root logins.
-Furthermore, set up user accounts with sudo access and `use SSH keys`_ so that nobody accessing the site is using a password.
+Furthermore, set up user accounts with sudo access and `use SSH keys`_ so that nobody accessing the server is using a password.
 Note: the commands listed here assume you are using sudo access and but we have chosen not to explicitly prefix them with sudo.

 Protect your SSH keys by ensuring that your private keys are `password protected and using at least 2048-bits encryption`_.
-Some people now thing that the default should be 4096-bits, while really paranoid people may choose to use 8192-bits.
+Some people now think that the default should be 4096-bits, while really paranoid people may choose to use 8192-bits.
 Although theoretically there is nothing wrong with doing this, in practice there are `limitations` to what browsers and hosting companies provide.
 At the present time, 2048-bits seems sufficient for most use cases.

-By disabling the use of passwords for SSH user logins a common server vulnerability is simply eliminated.
-When you turn off password logins, "`script kiddies`_\ " simply cannot compromise your server with common dictionary or brute force attacks.
+By disabling the use of passwords for SSH user logins, a common server vulnerability is simply eliminated.
+When you turn off password logins, "`script kiddies`_\ " cannot compromise your server with common dictionary or brute force attacks.
 There are explanations on how to `effectively disable password logins`_ but check that :file:`/etc/ssh/sshd_config` has the text